GoogleCloudPlatform/community/tutorials/run-swift-vapor-on-google-cloud/index.md

         gcloud app browse

-If all goes well, you should see "Hello from Swift on Google App Engine flexible environment!".
+If all goes well, you should see "Hello from Swift on App Engine flexible environment!".